PHT-Medic/documentation/docs/cord_demo/cord_demo.md

 [FHIR query documentation](cord_fhir.md) or continue with the train submission.

 #### Step 3.2 - Write your analysis code
-In any IDE you can write your analysis code.
+You can write your analysis code in any IDE.
 We suggest to use PyCharm for Python and RStudio for R code.
-These following examples will be executed at each station.
+The following examples will be executed at each station.
 Please get familiar with the following Python or R code:

 R demo trains code is documented here: [R CORD documentation](cord_r.md)